trchudley/crevdem/README.md

  - `calc_depth()` - Returns final crevasse depth, calculated from the raw DEM and the filled DEM.

 # Improvements

- - [ ] Print timing during verbose output
- - [ ] BedMachine mask option for Antarctica

 The tool is presented _as-is_, but requests/contributions to functionality are welcome (thomas.r.chudley@durham.ac.uk).
 Avenues for future work include the following:

+ - Currently, the only automated input mask is the GrIMP mask.
+However, it would be relatively trivial to include an automated BedMachine mask option for use in Antarctica (and Greenland).
+The resolution is large (150 m), so some automated interpolation would probably be necessary.
- - An additional filter for remnant cloud blunders, as implemented in the latest ArcticDEM and REMA mosaic tools.
+ - The default PGC bitmask has a habit of leaving in some cloud blunders.
+Ian Howat has implemented an additional filter (in Matlab) to catch these remnant cloud blunders in the latest ArcticDEM and REMA mosaic tools.
+This could be rewritten in Python to filter out these blunders.
- - Exploring alternative/custom Gaussian filters to prevent erosion at edges.
-Currently, Guassian and BTH filters return `Nan` if `NaN`s are present within the kernel, leading to lack of analysis at glacier margins.
-It might be possible to rewrite these functions to account for `NaN` values (`astropy` already has such a function for Gaussian filters but is _very_ slow)
+ - The currently chosen Guassian and BTH filters (as implemented in OpenCV) return `Nan` if `NaN`s are present within the kernel, leading to loss of data at glacier margins.
+It is worth searching for or developing alternative implementations to account for `NaN` values. `astropy` already has such a function for Gaussian filters but is very slow over large datasets.
+A test `numba.stencil` implementation was also slow (>6 m vs <1 s for OpenCV).

 # References